bitcraft/pytmx/readme.md

 - tileheight: height of tile in pixels.  may differ between layers.
 - tilewidth: width of tile in pixels.  may differ between layers.
 - background_color: map background color specified in Tiled
+- properties: all user created properties about the map

 #### Optional loading flags